-It finally came time to go and Teddy broke away from his friends, came over and tapped me on the shoulder, he said it was getting late and we should be heading out.
-I said goodbye to the young lady, whose name I have long since forgotten, thanked her for letting me dance with her and take up her time.
+It finally came time to go and Teddy broke away from his friends, came over and tapped me on the shoulder.
+He said it was getting late and we should be heading out.
+I thanked the young lady for allowing me to dance with her and take up her time.
 I told her what a great dance partner she’d been, she told me how much she had enjoyed herself.
 She and I said our goodbyes as Teddy led me out of the club and back to his house.
 I had way too much to drink.

-The next morning I awoke with a slight hangover and a stiff back from too much dancing and sleeping in unfamiliar surroundings.
-I dressed and went down to find Teddy in the kitchen with his mother making breakfast.
+The next morning I awoke with a slight hangover and a stiff back from too much dancing and sleeping too long in unfamiliar surroundings.
+I dressed and went down to find Ted in the kitchen with his mother, they were making breakfast.
 My memory of the night before was a bit fuzzy, but I did remember that the people in the club had been standing around the girl and I, watching us as we danced.
 I asked Teddy why everyone seemed to be in awe of us and he gave me an unexpected answer.
 He replied, “That girl, Hanna, the one you had so much fun dancing with last night, she’s the town prostitute.
 She’s a street walker and everyone in town knows it.
-She spends most nights standing outside the club or on corners trying to pick up Johns.
-Last night was the first time I or probably anyone else ever saw her acting like a regular person.
+She spends most nights standing outside the club or on corners trying to pick up customers.
+Last night was the first time I, or probably anyone else, ever saw her acting like a regular person.
 The whole place was laughing at you last night, the whole town has probably heard about it by now.”